 Most of the time, the aircraft will dock with an airway, but if the airport is really busy, a bus will come out to the apron for the aircraft which have been double parked.

 Have your passport ready as you get off the plane, and you’ll have a short walk through corridors to passport control.
-It’s not always manned, but if it is, you’ll find the Guardia Civil officer will give a cursory glance at your passport.
+EU citizens go through the EU channel, and non EU citizens through the other channel.
+The latter will have their passports stamped on entry, or go through E Gates, which will automatically record their entry and exit.
 Once through there, you will be in the baggage hall, and as usual, there are screens to tell you which carousel your luggage will be on.

 If you’ve booked a hire car through one of the companies with offices in the terminal, you can save some time by going to the window and doing the contract while waiting for your luggage.
 There’s also a small duty free area in the baggage hall, so you can grab a bottle or some cigarettes to start your holiday with.